 The project's Visual Catchment or Zone of Theoretical Visibility (Attachments 2-5 - ZTV Plans) illustrates the potential visibility of the proposed windfarm within the surrounding landscape.
 The ZTV plans provide a comparison between the consented scheme (Attachment 2) and the proposal (Attachment 3).
 Effectively there is a small nett increase in the visibility of the turbines (Attachment 4).
-However, this is small, with the effects of the increases falling on farm and forestry land which would be sparsely occupied.
-For these reasons, the increased height of the eleven turbines illustrates that any potential adverse visual effects will be 'low' to 'very low'
+However, this is small, with the effects of the increase falling on farm and forestry land which would be sparsely occupied.
+For these reasons, the increased height of the eleven turbines illustrates that any potential adverse visual effects will be 'low19' to 'very low20' in these areas.